dhslrl321/zsmq/README.md

 It was not relevant to the message queue.

-But I spent most of my time setting up message queues and building infrastructure.
+But I spent most of my time setting up message queues(RabbitMQ, SQS) and building infrastructure.

-It was a very difficult time just to perform convertAndSend.
+It was a very tough time just to perform convertAndSend.

-So I decided to create a server that has low performance and low availability but imitates message queue very efficiently.
+So I decided to **create a server** that has **low performance** and **low availability** but **highly productive** message queue.

 This is the beginning of zsmq.

+> 'zola' is korean slang.
+It means 'utterly', 'extremely', 'super', 'very'